Arizona Wildcats held without a TD at No. 6 Oregon, suffer fifth straight loss

 After a running-into-the-punter penalty extended another Oregon possession, Arizona came up with its first interception since Sept.
 28. On fourth-and-10 from the UA 29, a diving Tristan Cooper deflected a Herbert pass.
 Scottie Young Jr. snared it at the 6 and returned it to the Arizona 48.

 But the Wildcats went three-and-out, without gaining a yard, and the Ducks put the game away with an eight-play, 88-yard touchdown drive.
-They finished with a 33-yard screen pass from Justin Herbert to Travis Dye.
+They finished it with a 33-yard screen pass from Herbert to Travis Dye 4:58 into the fourth quarter.

+"I told Justin after the game, I thought he played extremely well," Sumlin said.
+"He's poised.
+He's a big guy that can move around.
+He was extremely accurate too."

 Herbert completed 20 of 28 passes for 333 yards and four touchdowns.
 Oregon outgained Arizona 471-240.
 The latter was a season low for the Wildcats.